fg-inet/vagrant-omnet-simulation-mobility/README.md

 $ ./run_sim_campaign.sh -c swimMovementFP_ds0_p2_s50-50 -t 1
 ```

-This will run a simulation scenario with the config name "swimMovementFP_ds0_p2_s50-50".
+This will run a simulation scenario with the config `[Config swimMovementFP_ds0_p2_s50-50]`.

 -c argument specifies the scenario's config name.
-You can find what simulation scenarios are available in the `omnetpp.ini` file.
+You can find what simulation scenarios are available in the `Moving1/simulations/omnetpp.ini` file.

+-t argument specifies the number of threads that will be used to parallelize the simulation.

 ### Adjusting the movement of UEs